prudhvi-penmetsa-saggs/WxCheckHoliday/README.md

 WxCheckHoliday is  an IBM webMethods Integration Server version 11 package to check whether the given date is a Holiday or not.
 This package has two services
 These sevvices uses Common Directory Services business calendars.
-Please refere to documentation https://docs.webmethods.io/on-premises/webmethods-integration-server/en/11.1.0/pdf/cds-ag-pdf.pdf to configure holidays in  business calendars.
+Please refer to documentation https://docs.webmethods.io/on-premises/webmethods-integration-server/en/11.1.0/pdf/cds-ag-pdf.pdf to configure holidays in  business calendars.

-Configure the business calendar and define the calendar Alias name in GlobaVariables Service 1:  CheckHoliday:checkHoliday  service  checks whether given date is a company configure holiday in Common Directory Service Business Calendar
+Configure the business calendar and define the calendar Alias name in GlobaVariables Service 1:  CheckHoliday:checkHoliday  service  checks whether given date is a company configured holiday in Common Directory Service Business Calendar
   Inputs:

          date: Enter the date  in yyyy-MM-dd format to check whether this date is a holiday in the business calendar.